What Executive Function is and Why Parents Should Pay Attention to It

 Inhibitory control is simply self-control.
 It is often the most challenging and important part of executive function.
 Inhibitory control is the child’s ability to resist temptations, ignore distractions, and not act impulsively.
 This skill grows as the child matures.
 This skill helps children listen in class, follow directions, and not yell out of turn.
 This is also a very important skill to support new learning.

-Here are some ways you can help support inhibitory control in young children:
+Ways you can help support inhibitory control in young children:

 1. Encourage children to stay on task.
 If your child has a short attention span, try to set a timer and encourage them to stick with an activity for longer periods of time each day.
 Try to keep activities novel and engaging.